Dear Wonderful, Creative You:

-9. This mobile art caddy from Dick Blick would be another way to keep art supplies at the ready, yet out of the way in a common room such as a dining room or eat-in kitchen.
+9. Use a mobile art caddy.
+This mobile art caddy from Dick Blick would be another way to keep art supplies at the ready, yet out of the way in a common room such as a dining room or eat-in kitchen.

 11. Carry an art pouch.
 Whether carving out a dedicated art space in your home feels impossible, or you like being able to make art anywhere, a portable art kit is an essential tool.
 I’ve been a fan of using little and big pouches as portable art kits for some time, this post gives some ideas for decorating your own.
 I find the more special it feels, the more I want to pick it up and use it!

 12. Make an art tool bucket.
 This tool bucket makes for a great portable art station with all its pockets.